truongsonghiep/journey-to-the-west/chapter_001.md

 The sounds of streams rushing are clear.
 Deep inside deep canyons the orchids interweave.
 On every ridge and crag sprout lichens and mosses.
-Rising and falling, the ranges show a fine dragon‟s pulse.
+Rising and falling, the ranges show a fine dragon's pulse.
 Here in reclusion must an eminent man reside.
 As he was looking about, he suddenly heard the sound of a man speaking deep within the woods.
 Hurriedly he dashed into the forest and cocked his ear to listen.
 It was someone singing, and the song went thus:
-I watch chess games, my ax handle‟s rotted.
+I watch chess games, my ax handle's rotted.
 I chop at wood, zheng zheng the sound.
-I walk slowly by the cloud‟s fringe at the valley‟s entrance.
+I walk slowly by the cloud's fringe at the valley's entrance.
 Selling my firewood to buy some wine,
 I am happy and laugh without restraint.
-When the path is frosted in autumn‟s height,
+When the path is frosted in autumn's height,
 I face the moon, my pillow the pine root.
 Sleeping till dawn
 I find my familiar woods.